nahumck/nahumck.me/posts/2016/01/using-action-sets-drafts.md

 ![Select Action Set](/images/Select-Action-Set.png)

 At the time, I didn’t think much of it.
 But when I started realizing the power this had to clear up my action lists, I immediately started grouping my actions together in this way.
 The first time this started was with [Fantastical](https://geo.itunes.apple.com/us/app/fantastical-2-calendar-reminders/id718043190?at=1001l4VZ&ct=nahumck_me).
-I had 6 actions that I used with the app:[\[2\]](#fn-2 "see footnote")
+I had 6 actions that I used with the app:[^2]

 1. [Event](http://drafts4-actions.agiletortoise.com/a/1Om)
 2. [Events](http://drafts4-actions.agiletortoise.com/a/1Or)